Mathematics (MATH) Courses

 MATH 301 Partial Differential Equatns (3) Construction and behavior of solutions of partial differential equations in physical and engineering applications, classical equations of mathematical physics, initial and boundary value problems, and eigenvalue problems.
 Pre: C in MATH 300 and MATH 231.
 Recommended: MATH 232 or concurrent.

-MATH 303 Complex Variables W/ Apps (3) Introduction to the theory of functions of a complex variable.
-Analytic functions, Riemann surfaces, complex integration, Taylor and Laurent series, residue theory, Cauchy-Riemann equations, Cauchy's Theorem and its applications, conformed mapping.
+MATH 303 Complex Variables W/ Apps (3) An introduction to the theory of functions of a complex variable.
+Complex differentiation and the Cauchy-Riemann equations.
+Analytic functions, conformal mappings, and Laufent series.
+Cauchy's Theorem, residue theory, and their applications.
+Additional topics include Reimann surfaces and the algebraic closure of the complex numbers.
 Pre: C or better in MATH 231.
 Recommended: C or better in MATH 232.

 MATH 310 Discrete Mathematics (3) Topics from discrete mathematics, including logic, proof techniques, recurrence relations, set theory, combinatorics, relations, functions, graphs, Boolean algebraic structures and applications to coding theory.
-Not open to students with credit in CS 215.
-Pre: MATH 206.
+Pre: C or better MATH 206

-MATH 311 Intro Linear Algebra (3) Algebra of matrices, linear equations, vector spaces, linear transformations, eigenvalue, eigenvector problems, diagonalization and basic applications.
-Pre: C in MATH 310 or CS 215.
+MATH 311 Intro Linear Algebra (3) Algebra of matrices, linear equations, vector spaces, linear transformations, eigenvalues and eigenvectors, diagonalization and basic applications.
+Pre: C in MATH 206.

 MATH 314 Topology (3) A study of topological spaces and their continuous functions.
 A focus on properties of topologies, including compactness, Hausdorff, and connectedness.
 The construction of topologies, including the metric, quotient, product, and subspace topologies.
 Additional topics include manifold theory and functional analysis.
 Pre: C or better in MATH 231.